eosnewyork/eosdocs.io/PublicWebsite/content/Resources/apiendpoints/index.md

 #### Chain_id: aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906
 These are public API endpoints that can be used to vote / interact with the production EOS blockchain.

-To quickly test one of these apis run:

-`cleos -u <url> get info`

-for example:

-`cleos -u http://api.eosnewyork.io:80 get info`

-You should see a response with the most recent block information, the producer's name, timestamp etc.

 * `http://api.eosnewyork.io:80`
 * `https://api.eosdetroit.io:443`
 * `https://eos.greymass.com:443`